hmteams/xag/template.md

 Specification of the structure of the pattern

-## Psuedocode
+## Pseudocode

-Psuedocode example of the pattern in use
+Pseudocode example of the pattern in use

 ## Applicability